sciantix/sciantix-official/utilities/BasicGuide.md

 ---

-This guide should make it easier to follow the process for committing new code and building SCIANTIX on macOS, as well as ensuring consistency in the codebase through syntax guidelines.
+We hope this guide helps simplify the process of committing new code and building SCIANTIX on macOS, while also ensuring consistency in the source code through our syntax guidelines.
+If you encounter any issues or have suggestions, please feel free to contact the developers.